Fanny Wyrick-Flax is an Alexander Technique teacher and flutist in New York City.

 The Juilliard School Preparatory Division.
 Alexander Technique for Comfort, Coordination, and Confidence.
 5-week elective course on Zoom for young music students ages 9-18.
 Offered Spring 2024.

 Pianophoria!
 Music Festival.
-Introductory workshop and masterclass with adult amateur pianists participating in the Pianophoria! summer music festival.
+Introductory Alexander Technique workshop and masterclass with 14 adult amateur pianists participating in the Pianophoria! summer music festival.
 July 2024.

 Mason Gross School of the Arts at Rutgers University.
-Alexander Technique presentation for the undergraduate music department students at Mason Gross School of the Arts.
-Fall 2023.
+Alexander Technique presentation for the undergraduate music department of 150 students at Mason Gross School of the Arts.
+November 2023.

 Washington Heights Youth Orchestra at Orchestrating Dreams.
-Alexander Technique group classes for young music students ages 13-17 at Orchestrating Dreams.
+Alexander Technique group classes for 12 young music students ages 13-17 at Orchestrating Dreams.
 4-week series.
-Fall 2023.
+November and December 2023.

 AT for All at Sapientia Center.
 Introduction to the Alexander Technique.
-Spring 2023.
+June 2023.

 MUSIC